Under the Australian Securities and Investments Commission’s (ASIC) Regulatory Guide (RG) 251, reporting entities are required to:

 - take all reasonable steps to ensure the completeness, accuracy and currency of the information reported (ASIC Reporting Rule 2.2.6).

-How often should make enquiries?
+How often should you make enquiries?

 ASIC advises that regular enquiries should be made into your reporting delegate, however they do not define what ‘regular’ is.
 RG 251.59 – 251.34 indicates that this should be determined by each entity and should be dependant based on the number of transactions you enter into, modify or terminate.
 For entities with a high frequency of transactions, ASIC suggests enquiries be made at least once a month.